MegapolisPlayer/MuffleSpeech/README.md

 [![CC BY 4.0][cc-by-image]][cc-by]

-# More TPM Projects
+# More TMP Projects
-For more TPM projects, please visit tpmdev.tk.
+For more TMP projects, please visit tpmdev.tk.

 If you want to see the release TPM build, click here: https://github.com/TMP-Development/MuffleSpeech/